-Since the beginning of the COVID-19 pandemic, CRSV has mostly occurred in the form of intimate partner violence and online sexual abuse.
+Since the beginning of the COVID-19 pandemic, CRSV has mostly occurred in the form of intimate partner violence and online sexual abuse in line with the Analytical and Conceptual Framework on CRSV (OSRSG-SVC 2011).
 Trapped in their homes due to COVID-19 movement restrictions in these conflict-affected contexts, the urgency to improve service delivery mechanisms to those most vulnerable to CRSV is great.
-This proposed project will ensure that the much-needed remote services (psychosocial, case management, and legal) inperson services (health care and clinical management of rape) and can be delivered to those in-need of them and potentially save lives in contexts of great human insecurity.
+This proposed project will ensure that the much-needed remote services (psychosocial, case management, and legal) in-person services (health care and clinical management of rape) and can be delivered to those in-need of them and potentially save lives in contexts of great human insecurity.